 Apps: I downloaded two apps to help with the whole process: Walt Disney World

 And Magic Guide.
 These are both crucial.
 Get them and use them accordingly.
-Play with them before hand so that you can explore how they can help you make your magical day, a happy one!
-Add your tickets into the app which will make your planning more smooth if you plan to reserve through the app once you are there.
+Play with them beforehand so that you can explore how they can help you make your magical day, a happy one!
+Add your tickets into the app which will make your planning smoother if you plan to reserve through the app once you are there.

 Buying tickets: Covid has made entering the park tricky.

 Since Covid had "ended" Disney has made some changes but kept some of their protocols in place.

 First you purchase your tickets online and pay.
 Enter all your names of those in your party.

 Then, reserve your day.
 These are two separate actions, If you plan any special events (like Savi‘s Workshop) it’s a good idea to reserve that date & time first - before you reserve your day.
 While Josh‘s birthday was in January, February 25 was the first day available to book the build your light saber event.
 Also, I had specific places I had hoped to eat, and I could not even get a reservation at those places one month in advance.
 So, while the crowd is less, they are still lining up to get in for months.
 February 25th it was!
 I went with the first available time that would allow us to build our sabers.
 Honestly, it all worked out great.

 Note: While planning this day event I spoke to many friends who are avid Disney goers....
 A few of their common themes were: